piotrmurach/tty-box/README.md

 Then you can use [tty-cursor](https://github.com/piotrmurach/tty-cursor) to directly manipulate content to be displayed inside the box.

-Alternatively, you can also pass a block to provide a content for the box like so:
+Alternatively, you can also pass a block to provide a content for the box:

 ```ruby
 box = TTY::Box.frame(width: 30, height: 10) do